jamesfan02/Soccer-Jersey-Shop/README.md

 # Soccer-Jersey-Shop
+This project is a soccer apparel shopping website.
+The goal is to display prices, stock, and images of products to create an immersive shopping experience.
+It uses
-Django Website which uses URL Mapping to model soccer apparel shopping through HTML templates and Bootstrap rendering cards
+Django and URL mapping model apparel through HTML templates and Bootstrap rendering cards.

 ### Approach:
 1. Mapped various URLs and the root url to to View Functions